New robust inference for predictive regressions

 \section{Monte-Carlo Simulations}

 This section provides the numerical results on finite sample performance of the proposed robust test based on $\tau(\hat{\sigma})$.
-We present the comparisons of the finite sample properties of the test with the test proposed by \citet{CJP2016} (denoted as Cauchy RT; RT for random time) and two other tests also considered in \cite{CJP2016}: the Bonferroni $Q$-test of \cite{CampbellYogo2006} (denoted as BQ) and the restricted likelihood ratio test of \cite{ChenDeo2009} (denoted as RLRT).
+We present the comparisons of the finite sample properties of the test with the test proposed by \citet{CJP2016} (denoted as Cauchy RT; RT for random time) and also two other tests considered in \citet{CJP2016}: the Bonferroni $Q$-test of \cite{CampbellYogo2006} (denoted as BQ) and the restricted likelihood ratio test of \cite{ChenDeo2009} (denoted as RLRT).

-For simulation models, we consider two different settings: continuous time and discrete time DGPs.
+We consider two different settings for simulation models: continuous time and discrete time DGPs.
 As for the continuous time DGPs, we follow the simulation designs of \citet{CJP2016}.
 The data is generated in the continuous time setting using the following DGP:

 where $W_{1t}$ and $W_{2t}$ are Brownian motions with $E(W_{1t}W_{2t})=-0.98t$.
 We set the constant term in the predictive regression to be zero and use recursive de-meaning.
 We assume that the continuous time models are observed at $\delta$-intervals over $T$ years with $\delta=1/252$, which corresponds to daily observations of size $252 T$.